 Wise travelers know that traveling is not just about the destination; getting there is half the fun.
 The significance of the journey itself is embodied in Japan’s Seven Stars luxury sleeper train, based in the island of Kyushu, Japan.
 This cruise train is meant to bring new life to train travel, to make the travel itself the integral part of a Kyushu vacation.

-The Seven Stars cruise train gets its name both from the seven prefectures of Kyushu, and also from the seven lauded aspects of the region.
+The Seven Stars cruise train, also known as Nanatsuboshi in Kyushu, gets its name both from the seven prefectures of Kyushu, and also from the seven lauded aspects of the region.
 These include the train system itself, nature, the hot springs, power spots, the region’s history, its cuisine, and the friendliness of Kyushu’s people.

 Cruise train accommodations

 The Seven Stars Kyushu strives to bridge the future of rail travel with its most illustrious past.
 The plush, classic décor harkens back to bygone days, while the technological advancements and large, picturesque viewing windows push the comfort of travel by train to new heights.
 Each of its cars was designed to meet its passengers’ needs and exceed their expectations.

 Passengers can choose from 1 of 12 standard suites or 1 of 2 deluxe suites.
 Each suite features a sleeping area, sitting area, and a private bathroom consisting of a shower and toilet facilities.
 The suite nearest the dining and lounge cars is equipped to accommodate passengers with reduced mobility and is wheelchair accessible.
 The deluxe suites, located on the end carriages, can accommodate up to 3 persons each.
 These suites feature a sleeping area, lounge, and private bathroom.
 Deluxe Suite A has the additional advantage of a rear window across the width of the train car.
 This allows for a unique angle of scenic viewing from the comfort of a private room.